Harvest Host Information

 • Harvest Hosts play a vital role in making healthy, organic food available to their communities by offering their space for weekly pickup locations for CSA members.
 Pickup sites can be private residences, corporate offices, community centers, and elsewhere.

-• Harvest Hosts have the flexibility to determine the number of members that they can accommodate at their sites.
-Hosts also choose the pickup windows that work best for them.
+• Hosts also choose the pickup windows that work best for them.
 Some locations such as corporate offices can restrict their sites to employees only.

-• We encourage Harvest Hosts to engage with their members through Facebook groups, recipe swaps, and even potlucks and community events!
+• We encourage Harvest Hosts to engage with their members through Facebook groups, recipe swaps, potlucks and community events!
 Harvest hosting is what you make of it – and if you’re looking to create a community centered around good food and healthy eating, hosting is a great place to start.

 HARVEST HOST GUIDELINES